whitneyburton/portfolios/students/1510/shannon-paige/20160428-shannon-paige-m4.md

 ## Review

+### Scores

+* A: End-of-Module Assessment: 3
+* B: Individual Work & Projects: 3
+* C: Group Work & Projects: 3
+* D: Community Participation: 4
+* E: Peer & Instructor Feedback: 3

 ### Notes

-( Leave blanks for reviewers )
+* Made some purposeful choices in individual projects that led to weak scores, but able to do the work
+* Contributed to an open source library

 ### Outcome

-A: End-of-Module Assessment: 4
-B: Individual Work & Projects: 4
-C: Group Work & Projects: 4
-D: Community Participation: 4
-E: Peer & Instructor Feedback: 4
+GRADUATED